ivan-guerra/programmador.com/content/posts/a-beginners-memory-allocator.md

 ```

 Both the functions are implementations of classic linked list algorithms.
-Unfortunately, both algorithms have linear time complexity (i.e., `O(n)`).
-This
+Unfortunately, both algorithms have linear time complexity (i.e.,
-means that our `Free()` method has linear time complexity.
-It's actually a bit
+\\(\mathcal{O}(N)\\)).
+This means that our `Free()` method has linear time
-worse than that, there's a constant of 2 hidden in the big-oh becuase in the
+complexity.
+It's actually a bit worse than that, there's a constant of 2 hidden
-worst case `InsertFreeMemBlock()` and `MergeFreeBlocks()` both iterate the
+in the big-oh becuase in the worst case `InsertFreeMemBlock()` and
-entire list.
-You could probably combine them to get a single pass algorithm but
+`MergeFreeBlocks()` both iterate the entire list.
+You could probably combine
-the increased code complexity wasn't worth it for this "toy"  memory allocator
+them to get a single pass algorithm but the increased code complexity wasn't
-implementation.
+worth it for this "toy"  memory allocator implementation.

 ## Conclusion